Ion Coulomb crystals: an exotic form of condensed matter: Out-of-equilibrium dynamics of ion Coulomb crystals

-Let the transverse trap frequency be ramped from above to below the critical point with rate $1/\tau_Q$, such that $\delta(t)=-\delta_0 t/\tau_Q$ with $\delta_0$ a constant; $t\in[-t_0,t_0]$, so that at $t=-t_0$ the linear chain is the stable equilibrium configuration of Eq.\ \eqref{Eq:GL:KZ} while at $t=t_0$ the stationary configuration is the zigzag.
-In this case there is a propagating front, from the center to the edges, with which $\nu_t$ crosses the local critical value.
-We first discuss the homogeneous case where the coefficients of Eq.\ \eqref{Eq:GL:KZ} are independent of $x$ and the critical value is independent of the position along the chain.
-The linear and zigzag ground states can be connected by an adiabatic transformation when $\tau_Q$ is much larger than the relaxation time scale $\tau_R$ of the time-independent problem: In this case, the chain will be able to instantaneously adapt to the temporal variation of $\delta(t)$.
-Close to the critical point, $\tau_R\sim \delta^{-\nu z}$ where $\nu=1/2$ is the mean-field exponent of the correlation length $\xi$ and the dynamical critical exponent $z$ can be extracted from Eq.\ \eqref{Eq:GL:KZ}.
-This expression shows that the adiabatic condition $\tau_Q\gg\tau_R$ will become invalid for small values of $\delta$, sufficiently close to the critical point.
-The KZ mechanism identifies the so-called freeze-out time $\hat t$, with $\hat \delta=\delta(-\hat t)$, at which $\tau_Q=\tau_R(\hat\delta)$: At this time scale the KZ theory postulates that the dynamics is frozen out until after the ramp has crossed the critical region.
+Let the transverse trap frequency be ramped from above to below the critical point with rate $1/\tau_Q$, such that $\delta(t)=-\delta_0 t/\tau_Q$ with $\delta_0$ a constant while the time is varied in the interval $t\in[-t_0,t_0]$, so that at $t=-t_0$ the linear chain is the stable equilibrium configuration of Eq.\ \eqref{Eq:GL:KZ} while at $t=t_0$ the stationary configuration is the zigzag.
+According to the KZ hypothesis, the linear and zigzag ground states can be connected by an adiabatic transformation when $\tau_Q$ is much larger than the relaxation time scale $\tau_R$ of the time-independent problem: In this case, the chain will be able to instantaneously adapt to the temporal variation of $\delta(t)$, implying that $\tau_R$ will depend on the instantaneous value of $\delta(t)$, $\tau_R=\tau_R(\delta(t))$.
+However, close to the critical point $\tau_R$ diverges and the adiabatic condition $\tau_Q\gg\tau_R$ will become invalid.
+The KZ mechanism identifies the so-called freeze-out time $\hat t$, at which $\hat \delta=\delta (\hat t)$ so that $\tau_Q=\tau_R(\hat \delta)$.
+At the freeze-out time scale the KZ theory postulates that the dynamics become frozen out until after the ramp has crossed the critical region.
 Effectively, it is as if $\delta$ were suddenly quenched from $\hat\delta$ to $-\hat\delta$.
-The domain walls, separating domains of size $\xi(\hat \delta)$ in the linear phase, become then topological defects in the symmetry-broken phase.
-This simple hypothesis permits one to determine the scaling of the density of defects $d$ with the ramp time.
-Using $d\sim 1/\xi(\hat \delta)$ and $\xi(\hat\delta)\sim |\hat\delta|^{-\nu}$, one obtains $d\sim \tau_Q^{-\alpha}$ with $\alpha=\nu/(1+z\nu)$.
-Depending on whether the dynamics is overdamped ($\eta\gg \sqrt{\hat\delta}$, corresponding to the dynamical critical exponent $z=2$) or underdamped ($\eta\ll \sqrt{\hat\delta}$, corresponding to $z=1$), then $\alpha={1/4}$ or $\alpha={1/3}$, respectively \cite{DeChiara:2010}.
+According to this conjecture, domains formed in the linear phase at $\hat\delta$ become then topological defects in the symmetry-broken phase.
+This simple hypothesis permits one to determine the scaling of the density of defects $d$ with the ramp time, since $d$ is inversely proportional to the size $\xi(\hat \delta)$ of the domains.